Understanding Domestic Violence Laws in Washington

 In Washington State, some domestic violence convictions may be eligible for expungement, but this depends on the specifics of the case, including the type of offense and whether certain conditions have been met.

-Will I lose my gun rights if convicted of domestic violence?
+Will I lose my gun rights if convicted of domestic violence in Spokane?

 Yes, a Washington domestic violence conviction can lead to the loss of your right to own or possess firearms.
-This is a serious consequence and another reason why having a strong legal defense is crucial.
+This is a serious consequence and underscores the importance of a strong legal defense.

 What should I expect during the legal process for a domestic violence case?